- Elections Overview

-The 2020 General Municipal Election will be the first district-based election for Councilmembers and at-large Mayor.
-This means that voters citywide will elect the Mayor and each Councilmember will be elected by voters in the district in which the Councilmember resides.
-The offices of Councilmember in Districts 2 and 4 will be on the ballot for consideration by the voters on November 3, 2020.
+The 2022 General Municipal Election will be the second district-based election for Councilmembers.
+This means that each Councilmember will be elected by voters in the district in which the Councilmember resides.
+The offices of Councilmembers in Districts 1 and 3 will be on the ballot for consideration by the voters on November 8, 2022.

-- Election of two Councilmembers for four-year terms, Districts 2 & 4
+- Election of two Councilmembers for four-year terms for Districts 1 & 3

 Vote by Mail - All Napa County Voters